FuelLabs/fuels-ts/apps/docs/src/guide/predicates/send-and-spend-funds-from-predicates.md

 Once you've compiled the predicate (`forc build`), you'll obtain two important artifacts: the JSON ABI and the predicate's binary code.
 These are needed to instantiate a new predicate.

 This is where we also pass in the predicate's data.
 Note that the `main` function in our predicate example requires a parameter called `input_address` of type `b256`.
-We will pass this parameter to the `Predicate` constructor along with the binary code and the JSON ABI.
+We will pass this parameter to the `Predicate` constructor along with the bytecode and the JSON ABI.

 <<< @/../../docs-snippets/src/guide/predicates/send-and-spend-funds-from-predicates.test.ts#send-and-spend-funds-from-predicates-2{ts:line-numbers}